• Skip to primary navigation

 What is Pinakbet?

-They have vast lands where they plant and harvest their own vegetables, thus the making of the famous Pinakbet recipe.
-In time, the recipe has evolved as other places in the Philippines also learned to cook it.
+They have big fields where they plant and pick their own vegetables, which is why they make the famous Pinakbet.
+Over time, other places in the Philippines have also learned to cook this dish.

 Filipinos regularly use Kalabasa or squash, ampalaya or bitter gourd, also known as bitter melon, okra, and eggplants.
-The usual cooking of Pinakbet for Filipinos is to mix the vegetables with some ground meat or bagoong (fermented shrimp paste or fermented fish).
+The usual cooking of Pinakbet for Filipinos is to mix the vegetables with some ground pork meat, pork belly, or bagoong (fermented shrimp paste or fermented fish).

 Who invented Pinakbet?

 Pinakbet originated from the Ilocos Region of the Philippines.
-The word pinakbet is derived from the Ilocano word pinakebbet, which means “shrunk” or “shrivelled”.
+The word pinakbet is derived from the Ilocano word pinakebbet, which means “shrunk” or “shriveled”.

 cooked Pinakbet recipe in a pan

-The original Ilocano pinakbet uses bagoong of fermented monamon, bagoong alamang and vegetables that are grown in the backyards or gardens of most Ilocano households.
+The original Ilocano pinakbet uses bagoong of fermented monamon, ginisang bagoong isda or alamang and variety of vegetables that are grown in the backyards or gardens of most Ilocano households.

 • Cut the vegetables in uniform sizes to ensure even cooking!